GooeyG/CarsProject/README.md

 My kanban board features tags following MoSCoW priotisation technique, helping me achieve point targets based on the project marking criteria.
 **You can also click on each objective on the kanban board to access my user stories located in the comments of the objective itself.**
 I realize this isn't the ideal way to approach agile fundamentals in a devops environment but for the sake of the course it shows that I understand agile methodology.
-Eg. I didn't want to create sprints for this project as we have less than two weeks designated towards working on the project - Plus, all tasks are to be carried out by myself.
+Eg. I didn't want to create sprints for this project as we have less than two weeks designated towards working on the project.

 ## Getting familiar with Jenkins